 TMNG is a leading provider of professional services to the converging communications, media and entertainment industries and the capital formation firms that support them.
 We offer a fully integrated suite of consulting offerings including strategy, organizational development, knowledge management, marketing, operational, and technology consulting services.
-With our 2007 acquisition of Cartesian, we further extended our offerings to include a suite of software applications.
 We have consulting experience with almost all major aspects of managing a global communications company.
 Our portfolio of solutions includes proprietary methodologies and toolsets, deep industry experience, and hands-on operational expertise.
 These solutions assist clients in tackling complex business problems.
-The convergence of communications with media and entertainment and the consolidation of large telecommunications carriers have required us to focus our strategy on building a global presence, continuing to expand our offerings and strengthening our position within the large carriers and media and entertainment companies.
-We have demonstrated recent success on building a global presence.
-Our total revenues grew by 39.3% for the twenty-six weeks ended June 28, 2008 from the same period in 2007.
-International revenues represent 38.8% of our total revenue, down from 50.6% in the 2007 period as a result of domestic acquisitions in the second half of fiscal 2007.
-The recent acquisitions of RVA and TWG support our carrier positioning strategy and add several new practices to our portfolio.
+With our 2007 acquisitions we further extended our capabilities and client base.
+The Cartesian acquisition extended our offerings to include a suite of software applications.
+The RVA and TWG acquisitions support our carrier positioning strategy and add several new practices to our portfolio.
 RVA provides telecom systems integration and transformational consulting for leading, Tier-one U.S. carriers.
 RVA has also historically been very successful in building relationships with key carriers as the industry has consolidated in recent years.
 RVA will also complement the technical capabilities that Cartesian has brought to TMNG.
 TWG s strength lies in organizational design and development and furthers our capabilities to support knowledge management, leveraging our knowledge surrounding the Web 2.0 movement and its extension to corporate intranets.
 The details of these acquisitions are outlined in Item 1, Note 3, Business Combinations, to the unaudited condensed consolidated financial statements.
-These acquisitions combined with our investment in targeting the cable industry have re-positioned the Company to better serve consolidating telecommunications carriers and the converging global media and entertainment companies.
-Our efforts are helping us build what we believe is a more sustainable revenue model and expanding our global presence.
+These acquisitions combined with our investment in targeting the cable industry have re-positioned us to better serve consolidating telecommunications carriers and the converging global media and entertainment companies.
+Our efforts are helping us build what we believe is a more sustainable revenue model, subject to cyclical economic conditions, and expanding our global presence.
 We continue to focus our efforts on identifying, adapting to and capitalizing on the changing dynamics prevalent in the converging communications industry, as well as providing our wireless and IP services within the communications sector.